-First, in our model, a potential disadvantage of constrained finance is that it weakens entrepreneurs' bargaining position, thus reducing their incentives to exert effort.
-However, if entrepreneurs can be motivated to exert high effort, because the competition effect outweighs the bargaining power effect, then this disadvantage can become an advantage: Due to the investor's stronger bargaining position, projects that would otherwise not be financially viable may now become viable.
-The idea of strengthening the bargaining position of the party whose contribution is relatively more important is analyzed in several papers, notably Grossman and Hart (1986), Hart and Moore (1990), Aghion and Tirole (1997), and-in a corporate financing context-Aghion and Bolton (1992) and Gertner, Scharfstein, and Stein (1994).
+exert high effort, because the competition effect outweighs the bargaining power effect, then this disadvantage can become an advantage: Owing to the investor's stronger bargaining position, projects that would otherwise not be financially viable may now become viable.
+The idea of strengthening the bargaining position of the party whose contribution is more important is analyzed in several articles, notably Grossman and Hart (1986), Hart and Moore (1990), Aghion and Tirole (1997), and-in a corporate financing context-Aghion and Bolton (1992) and Gertner, Scharfstein, and Stein (1994).
 In particular, Aghion and Bolton argue that strengthening the position of investors may render projects financially viable that might not be viable otherwise.

 Second, the idea that competition for scarce capital may increase incentives to effort ("competition effect") borrows from the labor tournament literature (Lazear and Rosen (1981), Nalebuff and Stiglitz (1983)).
-There is one subtle qualification: In many real-world tournaments, prizes are exogenously given, e.g., there is only one CEO position in a firm.
+There is one subtle qualification: In many real-world tournaments, prizes are exogenously given; for example, there is only one CEO position in a firm.
 In contrast, our model implies that in a context of portfolio financing, investors can provide optimal incentives by carefully choosing the ratio of available capital to projects.

 Third, there is an obvious parallel to the literature on soft-budget constraints, started by Kornai (1979, 1980) in the context of socialist economies and applied by Dewatripont and Maskin (1995) to financial commitment problems.
 There is, again, a subtle but noteworthy difference: In Dewatripont and Maskin's model, the role of hard budget constraints is to deter bad entrepreneurs from seeking financing ex ante.
 In our model, by contrast, the role of hard budget constraints, or shallow pockets, is to credibly commit to a tournament to elicit greater entrepreneurial effort.

-The literature on internal capital markets also addresses issues similar to those in this paper.
-On the positive side, internal capital markets may allow for an efficient ex post reallocation of resources, sometimes known as "winner-picking" (Stein (1997), Matsusaka and Nanda (2002)).
+The literature on internal capital markets also addresses issues similar to those in this article.
+On the positive side, internal capital markets may allow for an efficient ex post reallocation of resources, commonly known as "winner-picking" (Stein (1997), Matsusaka and Nanda (2002)).
 On the negative side, the prospect of having resources reallocated away may weaken division managers' ex ante incentives (Brusco and Panunzi (2005)).
 In our model, the positive and negative sides are reversed: Unlike in an internal capital market, the ex post resource allocation is less efficient under constrained finance, while entrepreneurs' ex ante incentives may be improved.